Survey team at Urenui River Bridge 176

 Weight (g) = 0.155 × Length2.1

 Note: This provides an approximation.
-Actual weights vary based on eel condition and species.
+Actual weights vary based on tuna condition and species.

 Enter a measurement to estimate the other: